MVAD: A Multiple Visual Artifact Detector for Video Streaming: Method

 Based on the 4,800 patches with source artifacts generated for the baseline database, we introduced five non-source artifacts into each patch sequentially as for the baseline database, but at one of four intensity levels (very noticeable, noticeable, subtle, and very subtle, with implementation details in the \textit{Supplementary}).
 This results in 4,800 additional patches with non-source artifacts at various intensity levels.

 To further randomize the order of artifact introduction, based on the 1200 source patches created, we produced more training patches by generating ten types of artifacts in a random sequence.
 Each artifact, similar to the baseline database, is associated with a 50\% probability of inclusion.
-This process has been repeated four times, producing another 4,800 training patches with artifacts synthesized in a random order.
+This process was repeated four times, producing 4,800 additional training patches with artifacts synthesized in random order.

 Finally, we collected 60 source sequences from the YouTube-UGC subset \cite{kyncl2017youtube} and randomly cropped six 560$\times$560$\times$64 from each sequence, producing 360 new source patches, which contain real-world source artifacts (rather than synthesized ones) including \textit{motion blur, dark scenes, aliasing}, and \textit{graininess}.
 They are expected to provide more realistic training samples.
 Five non-source artifacts were further introduced based on the same methodology used for the baseline dataset, which generated 2,880 (360$\times$2$\times$4) training patches.